strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 - `strongbox.orientdb.studio.ip.address`
 - `strongbox.orientdb.studio.port`

-### Running OrientDB Studio from the Distribution
+### Running OrientDB Studio From The Distribution

-If you're running from the TAR or RPM distributions, you can start Strongbox as follows to enable OrientDB Studio:
+If you're running from the `tar.gz`, or `rpm` distributions, you can start Strongbox as follows to enable OrientDB Studio:

 ```
 $ cd /opt/strongbox